Now on Mac — start your 60-day free trial.

 3. Budget basis (Designer Cost, Client Cost, or Retail Cost).
 This is what value the budget is based on.

-4. Point of Contact is the person who will be bidding and supplying the items in that category).
+4. Point of Contact is the person who will be bidding and supplying the items in that category.

 Once you have filled in all these fields, select Add Category to save.

-How do I search within the Finish Schedule?
+Can I search within the Finish Schedule?

 How do I change the Product Status?

 2. You will see a pop up window with statuses you can choose from.
 Choose which status you want to change the item to by selecting on the status.
+Then select Save Item Status update the item.

 The status options are: